Dorothy Vaughan: Career

-The West Computers made contributions to every area of research at Langley.
 Their work expanded in the postwar years to support research and design for the United States' space program, which was emphasized under President John F. Kennedy.
-In 1949, Vaughan was assigned as the acting head of the West Area Computers, taking over from a white woman who had died.
-She was the first black supervisor at NACA and one of few female supervisors.
-She led a group composed entirely of African-American women mathematicians.
+In 1949, Vaughan was assigned as the acting head of the West Area Computers, taking over from a woman who had died.
+She was the first black supervisor at NACA and one of few female supervisors, leading a group composed entirely of African-American women.
 She served for years in an acting role before being promoted officially to the position as supervisor.
-Vaughan worked for opportunities for the women in West Computing as well as women in other departments.